-CWA Comments: Through the PUD Agreement, the City Attorney will ensure that this criterion is met.
-However, given that there are a number of different companies involved in this project, the applicant should describe how this relationship will be formalized (corporation, partnership, etc.)?
+CWA Comments: Given that there are a number of different companies involved in this project, the applicant should describe how this relationship will be formalized (corporation, partnership, etc.) to meet this criteria?

 Criterion No. 7.
 The proposed planned unit development shall be consistent with the Goals and Policies of the City of Northville Master Plan.